ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 					* description: Name of the referenced object.
 			* required properties:
 				* `name`
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 * `ipConfig` (object)
 	* description: IPConfig must have a public IP for which the group is responsible for.
 IP can be set directly, using ipConfig.ip or via reference and index.
 If both ip and ipBlockConfig is set, only ip field will be considered.
 It is recommended to use ip field instead of ipBlockConfig field if the ipBlock contains multiple ips.
 	* properties: